Andover elementary school students required to wear masks starting Friday

 Middle and high schoolers will not have to wear masks.

-The temporary requirement will go into effect from Friday, September 3 through Tuesday, October 12.
+The temporary requirement will go into effect from Friday, Sept.
+3 through Tuesday, Oct.12.
 The mandate will then be reassessed.

 Exclusions to the mandate include children under the age of 2 years old, people with a medical condition or disability that prevents the wearing of a face covering, those who are deaf or hard of hearing, or anyone working with the deaf or hard of hearing, and people for whom wearing a face covering would create a risk to that person related to their work.